 - that comment moves to the top of the Comments list,

 - it assumes the Official Response bubble, and

 - the supplanted comment loses the "official" designation and returns to its original position in the Comments list.

 Ideation and Moderation

-Ideation is user-created content and, as such, is subject to the site's or the community's Moderation settings.
+Ideation is user-created content and, as such, is subject to your site's or an individual community's Moderation settings.

 - Moderation Notifications & Settings details site Moderation settings and how to configure them in your site.

 - Manage Your Site's Moderation Queue provides information on how moderation works and managing moderated content.

 If your Higher Logic site is associated with a third-party integrated database, some of the activities in your Community can be written to that database during the standard activity-sync process.